 Once glycogen has been depleted, the body will then begin to digest the stores of lipids in the body.
 Lipids are the primary source of energy in hibernating animals and birds migrating across the world.
 They can provide energy for a month to 40 days.
 In a 154 pound man, lipid stores can produce up to 100, 000 kcal.

 So in order to lose weight, the individual must get the body to utilize its stores of lipids as the primary source of energy.
-This is where raising the metabolism of the body comes in, but it also involves reducing the amount of other sources that the body can use, which are high carbohydrate meals.
+This is where raising the metabolism of the body comes in, but it also involves reducing the number of other sources that the body can use, which are high carbohydrate meals.

 What To Do To Speed Up Metabolism Fast?

 There are multiple ways to increase the metabolism of the body.
-These include, eating certain foods, cardiovascular exercise and strength training.
+These include eating certain foods, cardiovascular exercise and strength training.